Your Baby’s Growth, Week by Week

 Many pregnant women can detect the baby’s first movements at this time.
 While the fetus’s skin is still incredibly thin and translucent, muscles and bones have formed.
 An ultrasound can be done to determine the baby’s sex.
 This is also around the time Growing Generations will begin arranging plans for your arrival at your surrogate’s hospital upon the birth of your child.

-You’re halfway there.
-You’ll be meeting your baby girl or boy soon.
+You’re halfway there!
+You’ll be meeting your baby soon.
 A heartbeat can be seen on an ultrasound.
 Features such as nails, eyebrows and eyelashes are beginning to grow.

 The development of the central nervous system accelerates.
-Your baby will start breathing, brainwave development can be detected, and he or she will soon be able to open and shut his or her eyelids.
+Your baby will start breathing, brainwave development can be detected, and will soon be able to open and shut their eyelids.
 Most babies are about 14 to 15 inches long at this stage.

 It’s the final stretch.
 At this stage, neurological activity is increasing.
-Your child’s eyes can react to light.
-Your surrogate may also feel the baby “jump” in response to loud noises.
+Your child’s eyes can react to light, and your surrogate may also feel the baby “jump” in response to loud noises.

 Your baby’s bones are soft but fully developed and functioning.
-He or she might enjoy listening to music as well.
-Perhaps you could send your surrogate a CD, a file of your favorite songs or a recording of your voice.
+The baby might enjoy listening to music as well.
+During this time intended parents may want to consider sending their surrogate recordings of their voices or a list of favorite songs.

 Your baby’s birth is just around the corner, if it hasn’t happened already.
-After so many weeks of waiting, you’ll be able to meet one another.
+After so many weeks of waiting, you’ll meet your baby!